 You don’t have to be camping to enjoy liqueur-infused, warm, oozing cheese, but it’s nice to know you can eat this well even in the wilderness.
 Still, break this out anytime you want a low-effort fondue over the flames, and don’t forget to toast some crusty bread for dipping.
 Get our Boozy Campfire Cheese recipe.

 You can grill firmer cheeses on planks too (see: plank grilled bread cheese, made on maple wood), but plank-grilled brie is especially impressive, even more so when topped with jammy, smoky fruit and melting onions.
-Using cranberries makes this a perfect thing to grill for fall, but you can switch up the fruit with the seasons in order to enjoy this all year.
+Using cranberries makes this a perfect thing to grill for fall, but you can switch up the fruit with the seasons—from spring strawberries to summer stone fruit—in order to enjoy this all year.
 Get the Cedar Planked Brie with Smoked Onion Cranberry Chutney recipe.

 Hot-smoking cheese on your grill is another option, and while you have to babysit this a little bit, it’s definitely worth it.
 Unwrapping the cheesecloth is like opening a smoky little gift of warm, bronzed cheese, which you can enjoy right away while soft and gooey, or allow to cool and slice for salads, pizza, or sandwiches.
 Get our Smoked Mozzarella recipe.

 A huge puddle of melted cheese plus chorizo, jalapeño, and beer makes for a fantastic dip for tailgating, or any other occasion (you know, like Tuesday night), and grilling it in a skillet is a nifty trick that adds a whiff of smoke.
 If you’re grilling in the morning, our Breakfast Queso Fundido includes scrambled eggs (and includes directions for doing it on the grill), but it’s missing the beer.
 Get the Chorizo Queso Fundido recipe.